Singleton Bounds for Entanglement-Assisted Classical and Quantum Error Correcting Codes: The triple-tradeoff capacity region for the erasure channel

-By defining $t:=S(A'|U)_{\s_0}$ and combining the inequalities \eqref{eq:iiderasure:1}, \eqref{eq:iiderasure:2}, \eqref{eq:iiderasure:3} and \eqref{eq:iiderasure:4} we obtain the claimed form for $\cR^{(1)}(\cE_{q,\delta})$.
+By defining $t:=S(A'|U)_{\s_0}$ and combining the Inequalities \eqref{eq:iiderasure:1}, \eqref{eq:iiderasure:2}, \eqref{eq:iiderasure:3} and \eqref{eq:iiderasure:4} we obtain the claimed form for $\cR^{(1)}(\cE_{q,\delta})$.

 It remains to show the additivity of the region when considering tensor powers, i.e.~$\cR^{(1)}\left(\cE_{q,\delta}^{\ox n}\right) = n\cR^{(1)}(\cE_{q,\delta})$.
 In \cite[Thm.~25.5.3]{wildebeast} this is done for $\delta\leq\frac12$ using a duality approach and exploiting the degradability of the erasure channel in the said regime; for $\delta>\frac12$ the additivity had been an open question.
 Here, we present a different proof, reducing a code for the i.i.d.~erasure channel $\cE_{q,\d}^{\ox n}$ to one for a suitable block erasure channel as in Section \ref{sec:problem}, and using the converse bounds from Theorem \ref{thm:block-erasure} in Section \ref{sec:triple-tradeoff-Singleton} below, which works for all $\delta$.
-For an error weight $0\leq w \leq n$, the block erasure channel is defined as
+For an error weight $0\leq w \leq n$, recall the definition of the block erasure channel $\cE_{q,w,n} : A^n \rightarrow B^n$,

 where $\ket{\perp}^{B_J} = \bigotimes_{j\in J} \ket{\perp}^{B_j}$.
 Then it can be checked immediately that

 and furthermore that for every $w\leq v$, there exists a cptp map $\cD_{v|w}:B^n\rightarrow B^n$ such that $\cE_{t,v,n} = \cD_{v|w}\circ\cE_{t,w,n}$.
 This map is easily described: it measures which $w$ of the $n$ system $B^n$ are erased, and takes a uniformly random subset of the $v-w$ non-erased systems to erase them as well.
 Choose a $\lambda<\delta$ and let $w:=\lfloor \lambda n \rfloor$, so that by Hoeffding's bound,